-The Indian government has underwritten the Jagdish Bhagwati Fellowship to support graduate students at Columbia Law School who wish to specialize in the study of international trade and WTO law.
+The Indian government has underwritten the Jagdish Bhagwati Fellowship to support graduate students at Columbia Law School who wish to specialize in the study of international tradelaw, WTO law, and related topics.

-The Law School offers a comprehensive course in this area, co-taught by Professors Jagdish Bhagwati (Economics) and Petros C. Mavroidis (Law).
+The Law School offers a comprehensive course in these areas, co-taught by Professors Jagdish Bhagwati (Economics) and Petros C. Mavroidis (Law).
 In addition, the Law School and other divisions of Columbia University offer specialized seminars in international trade law and related topics.

 The Jagdish Bhagwati Fellowship will provide partial to full funding for up to three fellows per academic year.

 To be eligible for the Jagdish Bhagwati LL.M.
 Fellowship, applicants must meet the admission criteria and be admitted to the LL.M.
 Program at Columbia Law School.
 For more information, visit: